CenterForOpenScience/SHARE/providers/edu.cmu.md

 Carnegie Mellon University
 ====

-The content of the [Research Showcase @ CMU](http://repository.cmu.edu) is Carnegie Mellon University’s institutional repository, preserving and providing online open access to work produced by CMU faculty and students.
+The content of the [Research Showcase @ CMU](http://repository.cmu.edu) is Carnegie Mellon University's institutional repository, preserving and providing online open access to work produced by CMU faculty and students.
 Journal articles, conference papers and presentations, books and book chapters, technical reports, Ph.D. dissertations, Master's theses, and selected undergraduate student works authored by members of the Carnegie Mellon community are available through the repository.
 Since the whole repository is comprised of research and scholarship, we can harvest it all for research release event reports.

 Contact
 ----